Chalwk77/Granny/README.md

 - She will not tolerate any of your "woke" nonsense.
 - Granny is a proud lover of cats, and she will not hesitate to tell you about her cats.
 - Granny served in the Auxiliary Territorial Service (ATS) during World War II, and you will hear endless stories about her time in the service.
+- Granny dislikes it when you use the lords name in vain.